jboxberger/synology-gitea-jboxberger/README.md

 # 1) export the needed docker image version
 bash tools/save-docker-image.sh --image="gitea/gitea:1.9.5" --target-dir=./docker

 # 2) Execute all steps from 'On Demand Package'.
-The buld script will autmatically detect the exported image in
+The build script will automatically detect the exported image
-#    the docker directory and include it in the .spk
+#    in the docker directory and include it in the .spk

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~